While wellbeing itself might not be something we can package and tie with a bow this Christmas, a spa break definitely is.

 76% of us who have had a spa treatment in the last year agree that it has helped to promote mental wellbeing, and that’s not including the benefits of the general spa environment.

 Mindful eating and nutrition support.
 Learning positive breathing techniques to manage stress.
-Or simply having a little time when you’re not scrolling through Instagram with a vague sense of comparison induced anxiety.
-A spa is a symbol and a space where we can all find a little down time.
+Or simply having a little time when you’re not scrolling through Instagram with a vague sense of comparison-induced anxiety.
+A spa is a space where we can all find a little down time.

 The problem with self care is that most of us won’t give it to ourselves.
 That means it’s up to the rest of us to remind our loved ones just how good it feels to look after number one, with something as simple as a spa day.